Global AI Workshops

 cd SimpsonsFunctions

-This folder contains various files for the project, including configurations files named local.settings.json and host.json.
+This folder contains various files for the project, including configurations files named and .
 Because local.settings.json can contain secrets downloaded from Azure, the file is excluded from source control by default in the .gitignore file.

 code Classify/__init__.py